makersacademy/airport_challenge/README.md

 *User Story 4: Preventing landing during storms*
 - [x] Feature and unit tested capacity to prevent a plane from landing during storms
-- [x] Implemented a fail condition within the `land` method to prevent a plane from landing during storms
+- [x] Implemented a fail condition within the `land(plane)` method to prevent a plane from landing during storms

 *User Story 5: Preventing landing when airport is full*
 - [x] Feature and unit tested capacity to prevent a plane from landing if the airport is full
 - [x] Initialised capacity within Airport class
 - [x] Implemented `full?` method within the Airport class which asserts whether the airport is at capacity
-- [x] Implemented a fail condition within the `land` method to prevent a plane from landing if the airport is full
+- [x] Implemented a fail condition within the `land(plane)` method to prevent a plane from landing if the airport is full

 *User Story 6: Overriding airport capacity*
 - [x] Feature and unit tested capacity to set a custom airport capacity
-- [x] Implemented a fail condition within the `land` method to prevent a plane from landing during storms ``it 'prevents landing when full' do Airport::DEFAULT_CAPACITY.times { subject.land double :plane}
+- [x] Implemented a fail condition within the `land(plane)` method to prevent a plane from landing during storms
-  expect { subject.land double(:plane) }.to raise_error('Airport full: no landing')
-end``

 *Defending against edge cases*
 - [ ] Planes only take off from airports they are in